mathiasandresen/uni-notes/docs/5-semester/MI/11-11-clustering.md

 The *k*-means algorithm is guaranteed to converge

-* Each step reduces the sum of squared erros
+* Each step reduces the sum of squared errors
 * There is only a finite number of cluster assignments

 There is no guarantee of reaching the global optimum: